Tell Colleges Yes or No Thank You

+Sharon, a homeschool mom, told me that her daughter was accepted to every college where she applied.
 Time to celebrate!
 But then our conversation became more serious.
-How to you tell colleges “Thanks, but no thanks”?
-How can you tell them you have decided not to attend?
+How do you tell colleges, “Thanks, but no thank you”?
+How can you tell them your child has decided not to attend?

-When a college sends you the written acceptance letter, they will provide information on how to notify them of your decision.
-They may include written directions, or provide a reply card to mail.
-They might give you a special email address or website where you enter your decision online.
-In the joy and excitement of learning about college admission and scholarships, sometimes those little bits of information can get lost in the big hoopla!
-Look through those papers again, and see if you can find their instructions on how to say “No, thank you.”
+When a college sends a written acceptance letter, they include how to notify them about your decision.
+This may involve written directions or a reply card to mail back.
+You might have to use a special email address or website to enter your decision online.
+In the joy and excitement of learning about college admission and scholarships, sometimes these little bits of information can get lost in the hoopla!
+Look through all the papers again to see if you can find instructions on how to say “No, thank you.”

 Some colleges don’t have a formal method for replying.
-In that instance, contact the college in the same way they generally contact you.
-If you have an admission advisor who sometimes will call you, then call back on the phone.
-If a specific admission representative emails you, email them back.
-If they have only mailed information, then send them snail-mail to notify them.
-Do what they do, when they contact you.
+In this case, simply contact the college the same way they contacted you.
+If you have an admission advisor who has talked to you on the phone, then call back on the phone.
+If an admission representative emails you, email them back.
+If they have only mailed information, then send snail-mail to notify them.

-Acceptance or rejection should come from the student.
-As young adults, who will soon be interacting on their own with college, should be easily be able to handle this detail.
+Keep in mind that acceptance or rejection responses should come directly from the student.
+As young adults, who will soon be interacting on their own in college, they should easily be able to handle it.

-The deadline for acceptance or rejection is May 1st.
-That day is called National Decision Day, or National Candidate Reply Date.
-That is the deadline, when accepted students are required to notify colleges of their plans decision for fall.
+The deadline for acceptance or rejection is May 1st, National Decision Day or National Candidate Reply Date.
+It is the deadline for students to notify colleges of their decision for fall.
 But don’t wait!
-I encourage you to not wait until May 1st, if possible.
-Notify colleges as soon as you are sure where your child will attend college.
-That way their scholarship awards can be given to another deserving student, and their slot in the admission pool can be given to someone who was wait-listed.
+Notify colleges as soon as you are sure where your child will attend.
+Then their scholarship awards can be given to another deserving student, and their slot in the admission pool can be given to someone on the waiting list.

 Your early response can give someone else the opportunity to celebrate!